johnowusuduah/K-NET-LSTM-PGA/README.md

 ## Instructions
+### Phase Picking
+PhaseNet was employed to pick the arrival or P ans S-waves with code specified in this repository: https://github.com/AI4EPS/PhaseNet

-### Preprocessing
+### Data Wrangling
-The script used to preprocess seismograms is titled `preprocess.py`.
+The script used to wrangle seismograms is titled `preprocess.py`.
 Script includes detailed instructions of defining path to data in comments.

 ### Training and Evaluation
 The script used to train and evaluate experiments is titled `train_eval.py`.
 Here too, the script includes detailed instructions in comments.